Ben Lawson: Acting

 Lawson joined the main cast of the Australian soap opera Neighbours as Frazer Yeats in 2006.
 His role earned him a nomination for Most Popular New Male Talent at the 2007 Logie Awards.
 Lawson departed Neighbours in April 2008.
 He then moved to Los Angeles in 2008.

 Lawson had a small role in the film No Strings Attached, which starred Natalie Portman and Ashton Kutcher.
 He also appeared in the television action drama Covert Affairs.
-In August 2012, he landed a recurring role in the ABC sitcom Don't Trust the B---- in Apartment 23 as Benjamin, a love interest for main character Chloe (Krysten Ritter).
+In August 2012, he landed a recurring role in the ABC sitcom Don't Trust the B— in Apartment 23 as Benjamin, a love interest for main character Chloe (Krysten Ritter).
 In 2017, Lawson starred in the short lived CBS drama Doubt opposite Laverne Cox.
 On The Talk, Cox said that Lawson was "an amazing actor".

 Lawson played Larry Hemsworth, the fictional "hideous shame" of the Hemsworth family on The Good Place, and he and his brother Josh played Lachlan and James Murdoch respectively in the 2019 film Bombshell.

 In July 2017, Lawson was cast as MI6 agent Damien Rennett on the second season of the ABC political drama, Designated Survivor.
 In 2018, Lawson played high school coach Rick on the second season of the Netflix original series, 13 Reasons Why.
 In 2019, Lawson starred as Thomas 'Clay' Fox Jr. in Dolly Parton's Heartstrings, Netflix's anthology series about Dolly Parton.
 In 2021, Lawson starred in the Netflix series Firefly Lane opposite Katherine Heigl and Sarah Chalke.

 In May 2024, Lawson was named for the Australian-Irish co-commission series Mix Tape. for Binge He also filmed the first series of Victoria drama series, Love Divided By Eleven for Stan.

 Poetry

 During the 2020 Australian bushfires, Lawson wrote a poem titled To My Country, and a video of him reading it went viral on social media.
 In January 2021, the poem was turned into a book of the same name with illustrations by Bruce Whatley and proceeds from sales going to the Port Macquarie Koala Hospital.

 In January 2021, he wrote a poem entitled The 26th of January about the history of Australia Day, using sarcasm to support the movement to change the date.

+Personal life

+In March 2023, he became an American citizen.